-Triggers are predefined sets of Task activation conditions.
+Triggers are predefined sets of automated Task activation conditions.
 Automation Workshop runs the Task, whenever there is a state in the system that is described in Trigger configuration.
 Task is executed by sequentially performing set of user predefined Actions, such as Send email, Run Application, Copy, move or delete files.
-Choose from almost 100 Actions!
+Choose from 100+ Actions!

 Setting up a Trigger is the first step in building a Task.
 Use Add Trigger window either in Task Wizard or Task properties to opens a list of available Triggers.
 Confirm selection of the Trigger to open its configuration window · More ways to trigger the Task

 Trigger that monitors changes (e.g. creation, deletion, modification or renaming of files or folders) in specified location of file system.
 It features multiple filters (include and exclude wildcards and attributes), and advanced options to provide user with efficient file management when performing file monitoring.
 Local drives and network shares are supported.